foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/appendix.md

 - Thanks to **Aqvilinus** for their guide on [how to simply install DLCs](https://steamcommunity.com/sharedfiles/filedetails/?id=519913125) on Steam.
 - Thanks to **eezonaut** for their INI tweaks for [Mako - Improved Controls Mod](https://www.nexusmods.com/masseffect/mods/59).
 - Thanks to **Zupremo** for their INI tweaks for [Improved MAKO](https://www.nexusmods.com/masseffect/mods/115).
+- Thanks to **Sr. Kaio** for making me aware of a bunch of oversights in the write-up.
 - Thanks to the **Mass Effect Crew** for organising the [2020 N7 Day Reunion Stream](https://www.youtube.com/watch?v=BjzXCLpgBXE) which got me back into the franchise.

-**Please remember to ENDORSE the mods you downloaded on the Nexus.** You can do so directly through ME3TMM by selecting the mods in your library and pressing the "Endorse mod" button.
+**Please remember to ENDORSE the mods you downloaded from the Nexus.** You can do so directly through ME3TMM by selecting the mods in your library and pressing the "Endorse mod" button.